Understanding the Weather

 - The Sun's radiation heats the ground causing hot air to rise.
 These ‘thermals’ reach a point called dew point.
 The air cools and we get clouds.

 - Air mass forced up a mountain cools and condenses.
-This can cause rain shadows to occur - this is an arid or dry area found on the leeward side of a mountain.
-The Gobi Desert, Mongolia on the Lee of the Himalayas or even east Wicklow and south county Dublin are in the rain shadow of the Wicklow Mountains.
+This can cause rain shadows to occur - this is an arid or dry area found on the leeward (sheltered from the prevailing wind) side of a mountain.
+The Gobi Desert, Mongolia is on the Lee of the Himalayas or east Wicklow and south county Dublin are in the rain shadow of the Wicklow Mountains.

 - Weather fronts happen when two blocks of air meet or when one catches up to the other.
 Much like in a mountain scenario, the lighter, less dense warm air is forced upwards.
 This is called a front.

 There is more to this however, you also need particles for the droplets to form.
-For the droplets to form aerosols (suspended air particles) like dust, pollen or salt in the air are needed, these are called cloud condensation nuclei (CCN).
+Aerosols (suspended air particles) like dust, pollen or salt in the air are is needed, these are called cloud condensation nuclei (CCN).